hot-squid/Alzheimers-Research/readme.md

 doesn't require brain scans or invasive procedures.

 There are two files 1) Analysis.ipynb which is a Jupyter Notebook file that includes all the code and markdowns and 2) The Data file.

+Full details of data variables can be found in Jupyter notebook.